Building a Bulleid - 'Down Under'

 I initially contemplated something as crude as slip eccentrics, but my ultimate solution to the "chain problem" is a complete re-design of the valve gear, using a version of 'Southern' gear.

-In this, an ordinary eccentric rod is supported by a radius hanger, so that the outer rod end has some up and down movement, depending on the angle of swing of the hanger.
-This up and down movement is converted to horizontal valve movement via a bell-crank.
 Typically, outside Southern gear has a prominent curved link with a die block to support the top of the radius hanger, but when between the frames this is unnecessary and the hanger pivot shaft is supported by a couple of internal pivot arms.

 The end result is a fairly simple gear, with 3 sets fitting between the frames, using 3 eccentrics on the crank axle, and with all the joints using needle cup roller bearings with O-ring grease seals (hence no oil bath).

-I hope to have it running on compressed air fairly soon.
 A slight compromise was to offset the centre cylinder a little (5/32") in order to make all three eccentrics a decent width.

 I used Charles Dockstader's brilliant (and free) valve software to design the gear, and Charles was extremely helpful when I wanted a couple of custom modifications, emailing back new versions within 24 hours - superb service for the price!
-The most important modification was to "bend" the eccentric rod downwards at the end, basically so the bell-crank could clear the bottom of the boiler.

 The detailed design involved seemingly endless trial-and-error adjustments of link lengths and pivot points, and took a lot of time.

-Gear design essentially involves a trade-off between competing distortions, always constrained by requirements for clearances and metal thicknesses.
 In the final simulated version, the valve events are almost as good as the original chain-driven gear, at least in forward (and only slightly worse in reverse, which I don't plan to use very much).

-My feeling is that Oliver Bulleid would have approved !
 In fact going further - my suspicion is that Walschaerts gear was popular largely because it was practical, gave good events, and also easy to lay out on a conventional drawing board.

 In contrast, trial-and-error design like I have done would have taken dozens of sheets of paper, tons of india-rubber for rubbing out, hundreds of pencils, and thousands of man-hours.
-But if Bulleid had had access to a PC and Charles Dockstader's software, allowing fiddling with instant results, he may well have chosen another gear, such as Southern.

 By all accounts, Bulleid was a man who rated function well above tradition, and I have no qualms in "extending" his design in this way.